EagleMIT/EMKD/README.md

-# mikd
+# mid
-The code of mikd
+The code of mid

 The detailed instructions will be released upon acceptance